 Select a domain name and choose a hosting provider

-Domain name selection plays a vital role especially with regards to online advertising such as text links and banners.
+Domain name selection plays a vital role especially with regards to digital marketing & online advertising such as text links and banners.
 Brand building requires a name that is uncommon, a name that will stick in the public minds when they come across it in your online/offline marketing campaigns.

 At the onset, there isn’t the requirement of a huge web server or hosting account.
 Just go about with a shared web hosting account.
 Make sure there is the potential to develop the bandwidth and web space for the hosting services.

 External shopping cart or complete web shop?